scan-dev/bartcocquyt/content/about/bartcocquyt.md

 categories: "about"
 ---

-an IT professional and Tech enthousiat always eager to get my hands dirty on all new developments in the IT and technology world.
+A born IT professional and Tech enthusiast always eager to get my hands dirty on all new developments in the IT and technology world.